 What is Cash Reserve Ratio?

-A bank is mandated to maintain the CRR to avert any shortage of funds during instances of bank run.
-Inherently, the central banks use the CRR as a means to manage liquidity in the economy by controlling the money supply.
-For example, the central bank will increase the CRR and shrink bank lending to control money supply in the market in case of a Contractionary Monetary Policy.
+A bank is mandated to maintain the CRR to avert any funds shortage during bank runs.
+Inherently, the central banks use the CRR to manage economic liquidity by controlling the money supply.
+For example, the central bank will increase the CRR and shrink bank lending to control the money supply in the market in case of a Contractionary Monetary Policy.
 On the other hand, the central bank will reduce the CRR and add to the market liquidity in case of an Expansionary Monetary Policy.

-The formula for the cash reserve ratio is fairly simple and it can be derived by dividing the cash reserve that the bank is obligated to maintain with the central bank by the overall bank deposits.
+The formula for the cash reserve ratio is fairly simple.
+To calculate it, divide the cash reserve that the bank is obligated to maintain with the central bank by the overall bank deposits.

 Mathematically, it is represented as: